-As you may notice this recipe is missing cheese! that is because cheese is considered not paleo friendly.
+As you may notice this recipe is missing cheese, that is because cheese is considered not paleo friendly.
 So depending on how strict you’re on your own diet you can add some if you want.
-Personally I would probably add something like a mozzarella or Parmesan but it all comes down to personal preference.
+Personally, I would probably add something like mozzarella or Parmesan, but it all comes down to personal preference.

 You can have this dish just by itself or with a delicious side.
 I had this with a fresh salad of cherry tomatoes, spiral zucchini and a drizzle of olive oil.
-I used a spiralizer to get the cool effect of the zucchini in the photo below.
-If you’re not really feeling like a salad then something like crunchy sweet potato fries always go well with a lovely chicken parmesan.
-However, it really just comes down to what you feel like!
+I use a spiralizer to get the cool effect of the zucchini in the photo below.
+If you’re not feeling like a salad, then something like crunchy sweet potato fries always goes well with lovely chicken parmesan.
+However, it just comes down to what you feel like.

 Paleo Chicken Parmesan Recipe

 - 1 chicken breast